kiss-community/grepo/README.md

 ## Binary Packages

 **NOTE:** This assumes that the user trusts the source of the binary packages.
 All binary packages are built in a GKISS chroot obtained from the releases page dedicated to building packages only.
-The packages are built with the build flags found in the [kissLTO](https://github.com/git-bruh/kissLTO) repo with the exception of `-march=native` and `-mtune=native`.
+The packages are built with the build flags found in the [kissLTO](https://github.com/git-bruh/kissLTO) repo with the exception of `-march=native` and `-mtune=native`. `llvm` is built with regular flags.

 Regularly updated binaries are provided for the following packages:
 * CMake